-ITEM 2 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.
+ITEM 2.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 The following discussion and analysis of our financial condition and results of operations should be read together with our Unaudited Condensed Consolidated Financial Statements and the related notes included elsewhere in this Report and in our Annual Report.
 This discussion and analysis contains forward-looking statements that are based on our current expectations and reflect our plans, estimates and anticipated future financial performance.
-These statements involve numerous risks and uncertainties, including those related to the anticipated impact on our business from, and our response to, the COVID-19 pandemic.
+These statements involve numerous risks and uncertainties.
 Our actual results may differ materially from those expressed or implied by these forward-looking statements as a result of many factors, including those set forth in the section entitled "Risk Factors" in this Report and in our Annual Report, as well as our other public filings with the SEC.
 Please refer to the section of this Report entitled "Cautionary Note Regarding Forward-Looking Statements" for additional information.

-Overview
+Company Overview

 Volition is a multi-national epigenetics company powered by Nu.Q[®], its proprietary nucleosome quantification platform.
-Through its subsidiaries, Volition is developing simple, easy to use, cost-effective blood tests to help diagnose and monitor a range of life-altering diseases, including some cancers and diseases associated with NETosis, such as sepsis and COVID-19.
+Through its subsidiaries, Volition is developing and commercializing simple, easy to use, cost-effective blood tests to help diagnose and monitor a range of life-altering diseases, including some cancers and diseases associated with NETosis, such as sepsis and COVID-19.
 Early diagnosis and monitoring have the potential to not only prolong the life of patients, but also improve their quality of life.

-The tests are based on the science of Nucleosomics TM , which is the practice of identifying and measuring nucleosomes in the bloodstream or other bodily fluids, since changes in these parameters are an indication that disease is present.
+The tests are based on the science of NucleosomicsTM, which is the practice of identifying and measuring nucleosomes in the bloodstream or other bodily fluids, since changes in these parameters are an indication that disease is present.

-We have five key pillars of focus, all of which use the same proprietary Nu.O® platform to commercialize in different areas.
+We have five key pillars of focus, all of which use the same proprietary Nu.Q® platform to commercialize in different areas.

-- Nu.O® Vet cost-effective, easy-to-use cancer screening blood test for dogs and other animals. - Nu.O® NETs monitoring the immune system to save lives in both humans and animals - Nu.Q® Cancer detecting human cancer early to save lives. - Nu.Q® Capture capturing and concentrating samples for more accurate diagnosis. - Nu.O® Discover a complete solution to profiling nucleosomes.
+- Nu.O® Vet cost-effective, easy-to-use cancer screening blood test for dogs and other animals. - Nu.O® NETs monitoring the immune system to save lives in both humans and animals. - Nu.O® Cancer detecting human cancer early to save lives. - Nu.Q® Capture capturing and concentrating samples for more accurate diagnosis. - Nu.O® Discover a complete solution to profiling nucleosomes.